Plan your business IT systems

-You may want to carry out an IT needs assessment to help you consider what your business needs are today, but also what they might be in the future.
-Technology moves quickly, so it's worth getting a future-proof system and keep up with the latest developments.
+You may want to carry out a technology needs assessment to help you consider what your business needs are today, and what they might be in the future.
+Technology moves quickly, so it's worth getting a future-proof system and keeping up with the latest developments.

 Types of IT systems in business

 Most businesses have several information systems in place.
 For example:

 - executive support systems - typically involve data analysis and planning tools to help with strategic decision-making

 - management information systems - usually work with internal sources of information and help organise, evaluate, manage and present data in a readable form

 - decision support systems - typically rely on databases to produce 'what-if' type of analysis

 - knowledge management systems - help businesses create, share and manage information, often collaboratively

 - transaction processing systems - automate routine transactions, such as billing, payroll, stock control, etc

 - office automation systems - enable processing of data and information in a productive, efficient way